fshowalter/movielog/reviews-old/the-hunger-games-mockingjay-part-1-2014.md

 A movie doesn’t need explosive action or labyrinthine plot to succeed, but it does need a purpose.
 This film has none, save to gouge fans for the cost of an extra ticket.

 Jennifer Lawrence is a talented actress capable of commanding our attention on screen, but one wouldn’t know it from watching her here.
 Between the ill-fitting jumpsuit and pale makeup, she looks every bit as listless as the script.
 Her supporting cast includes Philip Seymour Hoffman and Julianne Moore.
-Both avoid rolling their eyes at the dialog, a feat I consider award-worthy.
+Both avoid rolling their eyes at the dialogue, a feat I consider award-worthy.

 In the end, _The Hunger Games: Mockingjay - Part 1_ is a non-movie.
 Fans of the series should skip straight to the real finale in _The Hunger Games: Mockingjay - Part 2 (2015)_.